-The first thing you need to do is do your research.
-You are not going to know everything bit of knowledge about keeping bees in one internet search.
-It takes time to educate yourself and it doesn’t stop when you get your bees and put on your brand-new beekeeper suit.
+The first and main thing you need to do is do your research.
+You are not going to know every bit of knowledge about keeping bees in one internet search.
+It takes time to educate yourself.

 We recommend that anyone interested in becoming a beekeeper join a local beekeeping club.
 Whether you know it or not, almost every state has a beekeepers’ association and many, many communities have beekeeping clubs and offer classes on the ins and outs of keeping bees.

 Beginners typically want to have a beekeeper suit and gloves.
 If you haven’t spent a lot of time around an active hive, you may feel a little intimidated by your new hobby.
 No one really wants to get stung if it can be avoided.
 You will also need a special made tool called a “hive tool”.
 This is used specifically for arranging and inspecting your frames in the hive.
 One other thing you may look into is a “smoker”.
 This tool creates smoke, calming your bees before you enter their hive.

 Housing is going to be your most important piece of equipment when it comes to your bees.
 I mean, they need a home, right?
 To start, you will need what is called a deep-brood box with 10 frames with foundation, a bottom and a lid.
 Another form of housing is called a nuc or nucleous colony.